BDC Hamburger Icon

 Stax offers flat-rate pricing, which is completely different from Stripe’s pricing model.
 Instead of taking a percentage of the transaction, Stax charges a monthly subscription fee, plus a small per-transaction fee.

-Stax currently offers three subscription tiers:
+Stax currently offers three service plans based on transaction volume.

 Service plan